The never-ending experiment… (pt 2)

 Because your core identity guides your daily decisions, your foundation matters!
 Your core is either rooted in a foundation that is ever-changing, or one that is unchanging.

 We see this same messaging all over our culture today.
-We are constantly told that because we love to do something, there must be an ultimate purpose in it, or if we like a certain passion, we can find true fulfillment in it—and this can be true, however, once again, the foundation you stand on matters!
+We are constantly told that because we love to do something, there must be an ultimate purpose in it, or if we like a certain passion, we can find true fulfillment in it—and this may be true, however, once again, the foundation you stand on matters!

-When we rely on an unstable world for answers about who we are, our passions turn into obsessions.
-In the movie, people who become completely obsessed with their anxieties, careers, or achievements turn into "lost souls,” which were these monstrous, gray creatures wandering mindlessly in a dark space, completely disconnected from reality.
-On the inside of these creatures were the actual individual, in a trance, repeating negative thoughts, perceptions, and beliefs of themselves that were said from the outside world.
+The movie also touches on a space called "the zone"—that place you get into when you are completely immersed in your talent or hobby.
+But it warns that when that focus becomes an unhealthy obsession, it takes over your life.
+Like, it describes people who become completely obsessed with their anxieties, careers, or achievements and turn into "lost souls,” which were monstrous, gray creatures wandering mindlessly in a dark space, completely disconnected from reality.
+On the inside of these creatures was the actual individual, caught in a trance, repeating negative thoughts, perceptions, and beliefs about themselves that were handed down by those close to them—from family and friends to the expectations of society.

 Your core identity shouldn't be rooted in a foundation that is unstable.
 It needs to be rooted in a solid, unshakable foundation—one that gives real stability and peace, remaining the same regardless of what’s happening in a chaotic world.
 To truly understand this unchanging foundation, we have to look past the surface of what we can see.